Chat with us, powered by LiveChat

 The “stack effect” is the physical principle that explains how air moves through your home.
 As warm air rises and escapes through your upper floors, it creates negative pressure below.
 This vacuum pulls air up from your basement, bringing along whatever contaminants exist there.

 Research shows that up to 50% of the air on your first floor originates from below-grade spaces.
-This means mold spores, radon gas, and other pollutants from your basement are constantly circulating throughout your living spaces.
+This means mold spores, radon gas, and other pollutants from your basement are constantly circulating throughout your main living area and other living spaces.

 I’ll never forget the shocked expression of a King of Prussia homeowner when our testing revealed basement contaminants present in their second-floor bedrooms.
 This findy transformed their understanding of home air quality—showing why basement air quality improvement must be viewed as a whole-house strategy, not just a basement fix.